gazpachu/joanmira/pages/blog/2012-10-25---churchill-beats-spiderman-to-world-record/index.md

 ---
-title: "Churchill beats Spiderman to world record"
+title: Churchill beats Spiderman to world record
+description: Article originally posted by Duncan McLauchlan in the blog of WCRS, where I worked as a Creative Technologist
 cover: images/churchill.jpg
 template: post
 category: work
 ---

-Post originally published on the blog of WCRS Agency, London by Duncan McLauchlan.
-I contributed with my work building the facebook app for this Churchill campaign.
+Note: I contributed with my work building the facebook app for this Churchill campaign.

 Churchill has beaten Spiderman to claim the Guinness World Records Record Title for the ‘Most Contributions to a Greeting Card’.
 Oh Yes!